 Safe House: An Undisclosed Location To Protect Girls and Women Refugees

-So our safe house is separate from our main campus.
+Our safe house is separate from our main campus.
 It's an undisclosed location and we move it actually every two years.
-And so it provides safe shelter for minors.
-In this case, girls, we do have a few young boys under the age of 10, who don't have families and have security concerns.
-Security concerns can range depending on that girl's particular story, what country she's coming from.
-So in some cases, they're political refugees where there's actually a warring tribe and so there might be people after them.
-And so they need a shelter outside of the community that's undisclosed so that they're not found.
+It provides safe shelter for minors, in our case, mostly girls, even though we do have a few young boys under the age of 10, who don't have families and have security concerns.
+Security concerns can range depending on each girl's particular story, what country she's coming from.
+In some cases, they're political refugees coming from places where there's actually a warring tribe and so there might be people after them.
+That is why they need a shelter outside of the community that's undisclosed so that they're not found.
 Or they have suffered massive trauma, especially around kind of sexual trauma.

 The need for healing, trauma counseling, psychosocial counseling is really important to do in a safe space where there are only women and are well taken care of.

-And so at the safe house, it's not just a shelter, but it's really a family we build.
+The Safehouse is not just a shelter, but it's really a family we build.
 Girls are provided with food and hygiene kits.
-The mothers have access to diapers and baby formula.
+Mothers have access to diapers and baby formula.
 The case managers take them to medical appointments to make sure that they are healthy and well taken care of.

 Legal Support and Advice

 We have a legal and advocacy program manager that works on their cases to either help them get their paperwork in order and hopefully be resettled out of Kenya.
 Especially for those with security concerns, Kenya is close to their home countries.
-And so it's not necessarily the safest there either because it's a little bit easier to find them.
-So for those cases specifically, we work with implementing partners to try to get them resettled out, as much as possible and kind of away from the safety concerns.
+And so, it's not necessarily the safest there either because they are a little bit too easy to find.
+For those cases specifically, we work with implementing partners to try to get them resettled out, as much as possible and kind of away from the safety concerns.

-It's more than just working on the sewing and the tailoring and all of that., It's really a healing mechanism for them.
-So we try to find a balance between, creating products. and maintain its healing space as well.
-The products are sold so that we can create a way to reinvest into our program and be able to provide them with a stipend.
-Women and Girls are unable to necessarily gain an income because of their refugee status.
-So this is a way we can provide them with a stipend, help them start to save money in a savings account so that they can start their own personal business as well.
-And so all the proceeds are reinvested into that particular program.
+It's more than just working on the sewing and the tailoring and all of that.
+It's really a healing mechanism for them.
+So, we try to find a balance between creating products and maintaining this healing space as well.
+We sell the products as a way to reinvest into our program and to provide them with a stipend.
+Women and girls are unable to earn an income because of their refugee status.
+So, this is a way we can provide them with a stipend, help them start to save money in a savings account so that they can start their own personal business as well.
+All the proceeds are reinvested into that particular program.

 A Declining Refugee Resettlement Rate